KDTechniques/FetchBook/README.md

 |<img src='https://github.com/KDTechniques/FetchBook/blob/main/behindTheScenesImages/UnitTests.jpg?raw=true'>

 ## ⏰ Time Spent
 I decided to invest more than 4-5 hours into this project because there was no strict deadline for the exercise.
 I wanted to put forth my maximum effort to create something I love.
-Even though this isn’t a production app, I treated it with the same level of seriousness and dedication as I would for any professional project.
-This approach reflects both a strength and a weakness of mine—I take projects very seriously and strive to deliver beautiful outcomes, regardless of whether it's a full-fledged app or a simple console application.
+Even though this isn’t a production app, I treated it with the same seriousness and dedication as I would for any professional project.
+This approach reflects my strengths and a weakness of mine—I take projects very seriously and strive to deliver beautiful outcomes, whether it's a full-fledged app or a simple console application.

-This habit was cultivated during my bachelor’s degree during lab sessions conducted by the university.
+This habit was cultivated during lab sessions conducted by the university during my bachelor's degree.
 I find joy in crafting well-structured code and ensuring my projects are well-documented, as it enhances both maintainability and user experience.

 I spent approximately 12 hours on this project.
 My time was allocated as follows:
-- Requiremnents Planning: 1 hour
+- Requirements Planning: 30 min.
-- Design & Prototyping: 30min
+- Design & Prototyping: 15 min.
 - Implementation: 8 hours
 - Testing & Debugging: 3 hours
 - Documentation: 1 hour